All Books

 Key Takeaways

-• Understand the four distinct phases of grief from shock to acceptance.
+• Understand the four distinct phases of the grieving process.

-• Find actionable steps to process complex emotions.
+• Take actionable steps to process emotions and find comfort in faith.

 Who Should Read